 Helps start your day on a very positive note

 Performing puja every day brings contentment and peace to your soul.
 As you start your day with slokas or mantras and puja, you are filling your mind with positivity.
 Such a routine helps you stay calm the whole day, enabling you to take care of various chores and challenges with confidence.

 Brings your family together

 When you perform puja with all the members of your family together, it becomes a ritual over time.
 This way, your family comes together every morning, where no one is distracted, and is very happy and thankful for being united.

 The chants and the mantras fill the house with very positive vibrations.
 As you ensure to clean the house and take bath before performing puja, the house is clean.
 When you light the camphor or incense sticks, their magical aroma fills the house with harmony.
 The positive vibrations created flow through the house for the rest of the day as well.
 You can increase the same by playing audios of slokas during the morning and evening every day.

-Puja improves our focus and reaffirms our faith in god.
+Puja improves our focus and reaffirms our faith in God.
 It helps us stay balanced and calm, and gets rid of negative thoughts, fear, temper, etc, preparing us for challenges.
 It increases your faith to remain strong and brings inner peace.
-The reaffirmation you get by performing puja and talking to god act as your pillars of strength.
+The reaffirmation you get by performing puja and talking to God act as your pillars of strength.
 Preventive puja like Hanuman Chalisa Paath or Navagraha Puja can help remove obstacles and lead a peaceful life.

 Performing puja every day helps you lead a balanced, peaceful, and worry-free life.
 You can also perform special pujas at home for various occasions.
 These special pujas or homams are done as per the Vedic rituals and are performed by purohits, and are performed for one deity in particular by invoking Agni.
 If you have a special occasion or wish to perform a special puja/Homam at home, ensure to approach a Vedic pundit for the same.